tsoding/Gatekeeper/README.md

 ### Gaslighter

-Gaslighter is the bot configuration command line tool which works by connecting and modifying the bot's database.
+Gaslighter is the bot configuration command line tool which works by connecting to the bot's database and modifying it.

 ```console
 $ go build ./cmd/gaslighter/